Strange Brew: Production

+When informed that Mel Blanc charged $10,000 an hour for his services, Moranis and Thomas paid him $10,000 and had him record all the dialogue for his character in an hour.

-Soundtrack album
+Soundtrack

 The soundtrack album was released in August 1983 by PolyGram and Anthem Records of Canada (ANR 1-1042).
 (Full title: The Adventures of Bob and Doug McKenzie: Strange Brew - Excerpts from the Original Soundtrack).
 Most of the album consisted of comedy sketches and film dialogue, while the music sampling was usually accompanied by the characters' commentary.
 The main title theme was performed by Thomas' brother, Ian Thomas.
 The album was produced by Marc Giacomelli, Rick Shurman and Ian Thomas.

 The soundtrack won the Canadian Juno Award for Best Comedy Album in 1984.
 Moranis and Thomas accepted the award in character at the awards ceremony on 5 December 1984, which was hosted by Joe Flaherty and SCTV alum Andrea Martin.

 The album was only available for a short time and currently remains out of print.
 This was the last album released by the duo.

-Motion picture score
+Score

 As with the soundtrack album, the motion picture score was released for a short time and remains out of print.
 The album runs approximately 63 minutes and was composed and conducted by Charles Fox.